Seboga-Inc/kodekloud-100-days-of-devops/day-03-secure-root-ssh-access.md

   - `sudo systemctl restart sshd`

 ## What I Learned
-- Go to sshd_config with sudo and nano
+- Go to /etc/ssh/sshd_config with sudo and nano -> look for the PermitRootlogin set it to yes or no
 - Restart the system